Tuesday, May 31, 2011

 between the affairs of the mind and those that regard our bodies.
 The reason is

-It is the mind that makes the body do the weirdest things! specially if
+It is the mind that makes the body do the strangest things, specially if

-we let ourselves get over -influenced by fashion magazines, if our ideals are
+we let ourselves get over -influenced by influencers, if our ideals are

 too high, or if our partner has too many expectations.